AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/013-real-food.md

 "Sage?
 I didn....
 The Wicked Truth is Nox's best friend?"

 Ant nodded.
-"So yeah, you see all of us know the duplicity of James Hutton et al.  And we don't tell him, because he's br
+"So yeah, you see all of us know the duplicity of James Hutton et al.  And we don't tell him, because he's a broken bastard who we love too much to hurt."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzk3OTM0ODcsMTgzNzM2OTI2LC04ND
+eyJoaXN0b3J5IjpbMzY4NDY4MzMzLDE4MzczNjkyNiwtODQ2Nz
-Y3ODg2ODYsLTEyNzExNjY1NTMsLTIwODg3NDY2MTJdfQ==
+g4Njg2LC0xMjcxMTY2NTUzLC0yMDg4NzQ2NjEyXX0=
 -->